25 Best Places to visit in South India for Nature, Adventure and Heritage lovers

 Udupi is a beach town of northern Karnataka which is home to the famous Sri Krishna temple as well.
 The beaches in Udupi are much off-the-radar for tourists, unlike Goa.
 They are usually serene most of the year.
 A ferry ride from the Malpe beach takes you to the picturesque St. Mary’s island.
-The white sand and the beauty around can be compared to the Andaman Islands in the Bay of Bengal.
+The white sand and the beauty around can be compared to the Andaman Islands.

 Kovalam is where I found some of the most beautiful beaches in India.
 The water from an elevation looks Prussian blue.
 With Palm trees along the beaches, Kovalam is picture-perfect in every frame.
 The most famous beach in Kovalam is the Lighthouse beach, which of course has a lighthouse from where you can get spectacular panoramic views.
 When in Kovalam you can also take a boat ride in the serene backwaters of Poovar lake.

 Pondicherry is known for 3 things – French colony, Auroville and beaches.
 You should reserve at least two days in Pondicherry in your South India itinerary.
-It was a French colony during the 200-year long British rule in India and remained so for some time after independence from the British.
-The most famous beach here is the Promenade beach.
-It is a 1.5km rocky beach bordered by a long jogging track is located near the French quarter of Pondicherry.
-The other beautiful beaches of Puducherry (Pondicherry) are the Paradise beach, Serenity beach, and Auroville beach.
+Explore the French colony of Pondicherry on a walking tour in the White Town and Promenade.
+So beautiful beaches of Puducherry (Pondicherry) are the Paradise beach, Serenity beach, and Auroville beach.

 Apart from that Pondicherry is famous for the revolutionary freedom fighter turned spiritual guru Rishi Aurobindo.
 Auroville, the city of Dawn is a spiritual retreat in Puducherry which does not identify itself with any religion, community or even country.